wamdam/backy2/docs/source/backup.rst

     ``rbd diff --whole-object``.
 As Benji by default also uses 4MB blocks, it will not have to recalculate which 4MB blocks are affected by more and smaller offset+length tuples (not that that'd take very long).

+..
+[1] Except the last block which may vary in length.